-How has the pandemic effected they way we work?
+How has the pandemic affected they way we work?
 What broader economic changes have taken place and how should the church respond?
 Jeff and Joanna tackle these questions around the changing world of work.

 On caring for our neighbors: